jorisroovers/gitlint/docs/rules/user_defined_rules/getting_started.md

 !!!
 Tip
     In most cases it's really the easiest to just copy an example from the [examples](https://github.com/jorisroovers/gitlint/tree/main/examples) directory and modify it to your needs.
-    The remainder of this page contains the technical details, mostly for reference.